Bryan · Natural Sciences · Chemistry - CHEM

 Members of the Blinn College community, which includes faculty, staff and students, are expected to act honestly and responsibly in all aspects of campus life.
 Blinn College holds all members accountable for their actions and words.
 Therefore, all members should commit themselves to behave in a manner that recognizes personal respect and demonstrates concern for the personal dignity, rights, and freedoms of every member of the College community, including respect for College property and the physical and intellectual property of others.

 Civility Notification Statement.
-If a student is asked to leave the classroom because of uncivil behavior, the student may not return to that class until he or she arranges a conference with the instructor; it is the student’s responsibility to arrange for this conference.
+If a student is asked to leave the classroom because of uncivil behavior, the student may not return to that class until the student arranges a conference with the instructor; it is the student’s responsibility to arrange for this conference.

 This statement reflects step one in a possible four step process.
-The Incivility Protocol is detailed in the Blinn College Student Handbook.
+The Incivility Protocol is detailed in the Blinn College Administrative Procedure Manual.

 The College District believes that class attendance is essential for student success; therefore, students are required to promptly and regularly attend all their classes.
-A record of attendance will be maintained from the first day of classes and/or the first day the student’s name appears on the roster through final examinations.
-If a student has one week’s worth of unexcused absences during the semester, he or she will be sent an e-mail by the College District requiring the student to contact his or her instructor and schedule a conference immediately to discuss his/her attendance issues.
+The faculty shall require students to regularly attend class and shall keep a record of attendance from the first day of classes and/or the first day the student’s name appears on the roster through final examinations.
+If a student has one week’s worth of unexcused absences during the semester, he or she will be sent an e-mail by the College District requiring the student to contact his or her instructor and schedule a conference immediately to discuss his or her attendance issues.
 Should the student accumulate two weeks’ worth of unexcused absences, he or she will be administratively withdrawn from class.

 There are four forms of excused absences recognized by the institution: